Lecrapouille/gdcef/README.md

 usable in Godot scripts (gdscript) but feel free to help us implemented other features.

-This module is compiled automatically by our application general script build.py, which works for Linux and for Windows 10 (but not yet for Mac OS) but for people who are less interested by our application, but only desired to use the CEF in Godot, they can jump directly to the section talking about our minimal example in this document.

 The goal of this document is to make you understand the general ideas behind how this module `gdcef` is compiled (with examples for Window while similar for other operating systems).
 The detail design on how guts are working is described